 B1 is the second most common maternal lineage in breeds of European or American origin.
 It is the female line of the majority of Golden Retrievers, Basset Hounds, and Shih Tzus, and about half of Beagles, Pekingese and Toy Poodles.
 This lineage is also somewhat common among village dogs that carry distinct ancestry from these breeds.
 We know this is a result of B1 dogs being common amongst the European dogs that their conquering owners brought around the world, because nowhere on earth is it a very common lineage in village dogs.
 It even enables us to trace the path of (human) colonization: Because most Bichons are B1 and Bichons are popular in Spanish culture, B1 is now fairly common among village dogs in Latin America.

-HAPLOTYPE: B84
+HAPLOTYPE: B88

-Part of the large B1 haplogroup, this haplotype occurs most frequently in Golden Retrievers, Beagles, and Staffordshire Terriers.
+Part of the B1 haplogroup, this haplotype occurs most frequently in Poodles.

 TRAITS: COAT COLOR